 Qualitative data is also a problem The collection and analysis of which often exceeds the capabilities of older CRM systems not integrated with external platforms.

 In order to make the most of the opportunities offered by the collected data, we therefore need a tool that will process it comprehensively, patching the gap created.
 It is worth finding software that will allow us to create a standardized sales analysis process and guarantee flexibility, in addition to being available to the seller at any time and on any device.

 Managing customer relationships and handling the sales funnel is the main task of the system.
 A CRM will check for you when it’s time to re-contact an undecided customer or call to make an additional offer.

 However, CRM functionalities do not help in the very process of collecting data on leads and creating advanced sales reports based on qualitative data.

 To make the information and contacts appear in the system, it most often takes many complex and expensive integrations with external tools.
 Separate tools will have to be used to graphically present the collected data and analyze it.
 This gets to be quite an expense.

 The answer to these problems is a complete data collection and analysis tool from Salesbook.

 The tools built into Salesbook and linked to a dedicated CRM allows you to systematize all the information (quantitative and qualitative) collected during a sales meeting.

-All a salesperson has to do is start a new meeting on a tablet (or browser) and the CRM program will automatically receive all the collected data.
-The flow of information is immediate, and the salesman no longer has to waste time manually completing the CRM, because the import is done from any location.
+All a salesperson has to do is start a new meeting on a tablet (or browser).
+The CRM program will automatically receive all the collected data.
+The flow of information is immediate.
+So, the salesman no longer has to waste time manually completing the CRM.
+This is because the import is done from any location.